roddhjav/apparmor.d/docs/usage.md

     Default logs are read from '/var/log/audit/audit.log'.
-Other files in '/var/log/audit/' can easily be checked: 'aa-log -f 1' parses 'audit.log.1'
+Other files in '/var/log/audit/' can easily be checked: 'aa-log -f 1' parses 'audit.log.1' Use 'aa-log -f -' to read from standard input.

+    Logs written with 'aa-log' can be read again with 'aa-log -l'.

 Options:
     -h, --help         Show this help message and exit.
     -f, --file FILE    Set a logfile or a suffix to the default log file.
     -s, --systemd      Parse systemd logs from journalctl.
+    -n, --namespace NS Filter the logs to the specified namespace.
     -r, --rules        Convert the log into AppArmor rules.
     -R, --raw          Print the raw log without any formatting.
+    -b, --boot NUM     Show entries from the specified boot.
     -S, --since DATE   Show entries not older than the specified date.
+    -l, --load         Load logs from the default aa-log output.
 ```